jh282/cloud-deployment-and-hosting/README.md

 ## Automation

 The infrastructure can be checked, applied and destroyed using the Circle-CI based terraform build pipeline.
+Also implemented in the repo as part of the pull request checks to ensure code looks valid and plans successfully before merging.

-It runs the following build stages:
+It contains the following build stages:

 - Terraform validation
 - Terraform linting